cardano-scaling/hydra/docs/docs/tutorial/index.md

   > utxo.json
 ```

-Next, similar to the Cardano layer 1, build a transaction using the `cardano-cli` that spends this UTXO and sends it to an address.
+Next, similar to the Cardano layer 1, build a transaction using the `cardano-cli` that spends this UTxO and sends it to an address.
 If you haven't done so already, obtain the address of your partner to send the funds to (in this case, `credentials/bob-funds.addr`, which `alice` would not have automatically).

 ```shell
 LOVELACE=1000000